JamesLeBoeuf/kafka-area-51/README.md

 I’m sure you are probably wondering what Area 51 has to do with Apache Kafka.
 To be honest, they share nothing in common, except using Apache Kafka to ‘spy’ on Area 51 airspace activity seemed pretty cool.
 So that’s the basis of this project.
 To utilize Kafka’s event-streaming platform to provide real-time updates of Area 51’s airspace.

-I'd be very foolish to say that all we need is Kafka in this instance.
+I'd be very foolish to say that all that was needed is Kafka in this instance.
 I wish it were that simple.
 The architecture of this project involves quite a bit of moving parts and other technologies, but the main gist is below:

 ### Built With
 <img width="1657" alt="Screenshot 2023-03-06 at 4 15 16 PM" src="https://user-images.githubusercontent.com/7974277/223253707-4ccf6faf-8d03-4068-bf56-f68466cd2533.png">